jriecken/sat-js/README.md

 It has the following methods:

  - `recalc()` - Call this method to recalculate the edges and normals when any of the points change.
+ - `rotate(angle)` - Rotate this polygon counter-clockwise (around its local coordinate system) by the specified number of radians.
+ - `translate(x, y)` - Translate the points of this polygin (relative to the local coordinate system) by the specified amounts.
+Most useful for changing the "center" of the polygon.

 ### SAT.Box